 2010: By a vote of 63-37, the U.S. Senate confirms Elena Kagan as the Supreme Court's 112th justice and the fourth woman in its history.
 She was sworn in by Chief Justice John Roberts in a private ceremony on Aug.
 7, 2010.

-2009: North Korean leader Kim Jong-il pardons two American journalists, Euna Lee (right) and Laura Ling (left, at microphone), who had been arrested and imprisoned for illegal entry into the country earlier in the year.
+2009: North Korean leader Kim Jong-il pardons two American journalists, Euna Lee (bottom) and Laura Ling (top), who had been arrested and imprisoned for illegal entry into the country earlier in the year.
 The move came a day after former U.S. President Bill Clinton had arrived in North Korea on a publicly unannounced visit seeking their release.

 2002: Francis "Chick" Hearn, the longtime play-by-play announcer for the Los Angeles Lakers, dies at age 85 in Northridge, California, from injuries he suffered in a fall at home three days earlier.
 Hearn invented phrases such as "slam dunk," "air ball" and "no harm, no foul," and broadcasted 3,338 consecutive Lakers games from 1965 to 2001.

 2000: English actor Alec Guinness, best known for his roles in movies such as "The Bridge on the River Kwai," "Lawrence of Arabia," "Doctor Zhivago," "A Passage to India" and "Star Wars," dies of liver cancer at age 86 in Midhurst, West Sussex, England.
 Guinness won an Academy Award for Best Actor for "The Bridge on the River Kwai" and was also nominated for Oscars his acting roles in "The Lavender Hill Mob," "Star Wars" and "Little Dorrit" as well as for the screenplay for 1958's "The Horse's Mouth."